NPR Names Veteran Media Executive John Lansing As Its New CEO

 NPR has a new CEO.
 John Lansing, a veteran government broadcast and cable television executive, has been selected by NPR's corporate board to succeed its current chief, Jarl Mohn.

-Lansing, who is 62, is currently CEO of the government agency that oversees Voice of America, Radio and Television Marti, Radio Free Europe/Radio Liberty, among others.
+Lansing, who is 62, is currently the chief executive of the government agency that oversees Voice of America, Radio and Television Marti, Radio Free Europe/Radio Liberty, among others.
 He made his mark in his current job with stirring defenses of journalism, free from government interference.

 Lansing will start in his new position in mid-October.
 He will be the 11th permanent president or chief executive in the radio network's nearly 50-year history.